Pocket God (comics): Part 2

 Klik and the tribe, much to the dismay of Ooga, journey to the neighbouring island to return the Gem of Life to its original pedestal.
 The "Shark With Laser" shoots a laser through their raft after they had been in the water for countless hours.
 They all "abandon ship".
 They resurface to find that Dooby has been captured by the shark.
 Ooga rescues him, by throwing a spear into the shark's laser beam, electrocuting itself.
 When they both resurface, immediately they are pulled by a tsunami, and crash on the island beach.
 While in the jungle, they arrive to a field of banana skins.
 A pack of apes terrorise the tribe and Klik is caught by one, and killed.
 Ooga then realises that, since the gem's power has disappeared, Klik is now deceased forever, by that one part of the gem is now a dark grey.
 After the tribe craft a tombstone for Klik, Ooga decides that he will return the gem of life for Klik, with the approval of everyone, except Booga, who looks pale and delirious.
 A bug had sucked blood out of him, from his back.
 Ooga then rips it off of Booga, throws it on the ground, then jumps onto it, with a "bloody" result.
 Ooga then thinks he needs some food to regain his health, and immediately, Nooby rolls out a gigantic egg, claiming it is a chicken egg.
-Then a Tyrannosaurus rex emerges, extremely in aggravation.
+A Tyrannosaurus rex emerges to attack the group, clearly aggravated.